Starting a Claim

 to get information about your condition or the services provided to you (we cannot approve a claim if we are not given access to your medical records).

 Conduct an on-site assessment

 at your residence, by a registered nurse, who is local to your geographic area and employed by our contracted national vendor; the nurse will observe your ability to perform activities of daily living and administer a brief mental status exam.

-We'll include instructions and the forms necessary for submitting invoices and providing proof of payment in our decision letter.
-We'll also assign a team of care coordinators to work with you and your family to develop a plan of care that best meets your long term care needs.
+We'll include instructions on how to submit claims for reimbursement.
+We'll also assign a team of care coordinators to work with you and your family to develop a plan of care that best meets your needs.